 And as another year comes to a close shortly, let us leap back 12 months to check out the top five most luxurious items purchased in 2010.
-Art and jewellery marked its presence and luxurious real estate also sneaked into the list.
+Art and jewelry marked its presence, and luxurious real estate also sneaked into the list.
 What is quite unbelievable is that age-old truffles and a couple of incense burners also took the glory!
-Hong Kong based super rich casino owner Stanley Ho is placed at number five for paying $330,000 for two white truffles from Italy which experts defined as – ‘over-mature, split open and with decomposed parts’.
-Apparently amongst the super rich ‘truffle’ connoisseurs it is tradition to pass over these ‘antique’ specimens to younger generations.
+Hong Kong-based super-rich casino owner Stanley Ho is placed at number five for paying $330,000 for two white truffles from Italy, which experts defined as – ‘over-mature, split open and with decomposed parts.’
+Apparently, amongst the super-rich ‘truffle’ connoisseurs, it is tradition to pass over these ‘antique’ specimens to younger generations.

 4) The fourth position was taken by Carlos Slim.
 This first non-American to become the world’s richest man paid $44 million for an eight-story mansion across from the Metropolitan Museum of Art on New York’s Fifth Avenue.

-3) Number three slot goes to a rare 24.78 carat pink diamond which fetched $46 million, the highest and record breaking sum for a gem.
+3) Number three slot goes to a rare 24.78-carat pink diamond fetched $46 million, the highest and record-breaking sum for a gem.
 It was bought by London jeweller Laurence Graff.

 2) Texas tycoon Kelcy Warren takes the second position with his $46.5 million 3,500-acre BootJack Ranch near Telluride, Colorado.
-This uber luxurious ranch can accommodate 50 guests and includes a 12,000 sq feet spa and aquatic centre.
-Wonder what his real home would posses!
+This uber-luxurious ranch can accommodate 50 guests and includes a 12,000 sq feet spa and an aquatic center.
+Wonder what his real home would possess!

-1) And the winner is Jasper John famous painting ‘Flag’ at an astounding $110 million, snapped up by American hedge fund billionaire Steven Cohen!
-He is renowned in the auction circle to attain some of the most exclusive pieces of present day art.
+1) And the winner is Jasper John’s famous painting ‘Flag’ at an astounding $110 million, snapped up by American hedge fund billionaire Steven Cohen!
+He is renowned in the auction circle to attain some of the most exclusive pieces of present-day art.
 Last month he grabbed American painter Andy Warhol’s 1962 painting of a Coca-Cola bottle for $35.4 million!